 What are the types of flat feet?

 Flat feet can pose problems whether they persist after childhood or develop in adulthood.
 The types of flatfoot include:

 • Flexible: Flexible flat feet are the most common.
 You can see the arches in the feet when you aren’t standing.
 The arches disappear when you put weight on the feet.
 Flexible flatfoot comes on during childhood or the teen years.
 It affects both feet and gradually gets worse with age.
 Tendons and ligaments in the arches of the feet can stretch, tear and swell.
 Children can outgrow flexible flatfeet without problems.
 Help them form nice arches with arch supporting shoes, or off-the-rack orthopedic shoes.
 Continue with orthotic shoes also when children get older.

 • Rigid: A person with rigid flat feet has no arches when standing (putting weight on the feet) or sitting (no weight on the feet).
 This condition often develops during the teen years and gets worse with age.
 Your feet may feel painful.
 It can be difficult to flex the feet up or down or move them side-to-side.
 Flatfoot may affect one foot or both.

 • Adult-acquired (fallen arch): With an adult-acquired flat foot (fallen arch), the foot's arch unexpectedly drops or collapses.
-The fallen arch causes the foot to turn outward and can be painful.
-The problem may affect only one foot.
+As a result, the foot turns outward and it can be painful.
+It can be that the problem may affect only one foot.
 The most common cause is inflammation or a tear in the leg tendon (posterior tibial tendon) that supports the arch.

-• Vertical talus: Some babies have a birth defect (congenital disability) called vertical talus that prevents arches from forming.
+• Vertical talus (rocker-bottom foot): Some babies have a birth defect (congenital disability) called vertical talus that prevents arches from forming.
 The talus bone in the ankle is in the wrong position.
 The bottom of the foot resembles the bottom of a rocking chair.
-Vertical talus is also called rocker-bottom foot.

 • Injury to the foot or ankle